elm-community/elm-check/README.md

 If you *really* want to explore the results of your tests, the `Evidence` type is fully exposed and includes a large amount of information.

-You may want to test a function whose input does not have an investigator available.
-If possible, map over an existing investigator to obtain the one you need.
-If necessary, you can write your own because the definition of `Investigator` is exposed.
+You may want to test a function whose input does not have an producer available.
+If possible, convert or map over an existing producer to obtain the one you need.
+If necessary, you can write your own because the definition of `Producer` is exported.
 You'll need to dive into `elm-shrink`, as well and the `Random` module.